 Remembering the above 6 common mistakes would help you avoid unnecessary problems in the long run.

 1. PARFUMS DE VERSAILLES

 - Poster design

-We organized a game whose goal was that girls send pictures of them disguised as a princess.
+We organized a game whose goal was that girls to send pictures of themselves disguised as a princess.
 We received more than 200 hundred pictures and some of them became viral.
 56 articles were published about the game.

-The video was viewed by more than 1,72 million of people.
+The video was viewed by more than 1,72 million people.

 Export: 130 Distributors and more than 130 000 products

 Challenge: New Lingerie Brand in China